Fence Financing: Installation Cost & Loan Options

 You may also need to factor in permits and zoning fees, painting services, and soil grading if you level your yard first.

-You can limit the damage to your wallet by installing yourself or making small concessions.
+You can limit the damage to your wallet by installing it yourself or making small concessions.
 For instance, do you need ornamental post toppers, or would the standard option suffice?
-That’s completely up to your budget.
+That’s up to your budget.

 The answer depends on the type of loan you’d prefer and the lender.
 Most lenders require good credit, with a minimum score in the mid-600s.
-If you don’t think your score qualifies, look for home improvement loans designed for borrowers with bad credit.
+If you don’t think your score qualifies, look for home improvement loans for borrowers with bad credit.

 If you have time to prepare before financing a fence installation, work on building better credit as soon as possible to improve your qualification outlook.